RasaHQ/rasa/docs/pipeline.rst

         }

 :Description:
-    Duckling allows to recognize dates, numbers, distances and other structured entities and normalizes them (for a reference of all available entities see `the duckling documentation <https://duckling.wit.ai/#getting-started>`_).
+    Duckling recognizes dates, numbers, distances and other structured entities and normalizes them (for a reference of all available entities see `the duckling documentation <https://duckling.wit.ai/#getting-started>`_).
     The component recognizes the entity types defined by the :ref:`duckling dimensions configuration variable <section_configuration_duckling_dimensions>`.